Environment and Geography

 This project has two main components to it.
 The first is to produce a policy review on Peatland Edge Woodland.
 This involves critical review of policy documents and scientific literature combined with a series of interviews with key stakeholders in peatland and forestry management (see 'Policy Analysis' tab).
 The second and larger component of this project is ecological study on the impacts that Peatland Edge Woodland has on peatlands (see 'Field Campaigns' tab).

-Field work carried out in 2018 has all been based at Rumster Forest in Caithness.
-Specifically this was carried out on the long term experiments set up by the Forestry Commission at Rumster where areas have been planted with Peatland Edge Woodland adjacent to areas which have been conventionally restocked and left open allowing a comparison between Peatland Edge Woodland common alternative options.
-A range of variables have been measured including water table depth, peat depth, rate of litter decay, soil surface moisture, Dissolved Organic Carbon (DOC), water nutrient content, pH, vegetation composition, tree biomass and rate of regeneration.
+Field work carried out in 2018 to early 2019 is all based at Rumster Forest in Caithness.
+Field work was carried out on a long term experiment set up by the Forestry Commission at Rumster 19 where areas have been planted with Peatland Edge Woodland adjacent to areas which have been conventionally restocked and left open.
+Monitering these areas allows a comparison between the impact of Peatland Edge Woodland in comparision to conventional restocking and leaving areas open.
+A range of variables have been monitored including water table depth, peat depth, rate of litter decay, soil surface moisture, Dissolved Organic Carbon (DOC), water nutrient content, pH, vegetation composition, tree biomass and rate of regeneration.

 The Project is led by a NERC CASE-funded PhD student at the University of York.
 The project's CASE partner is Forest Research.

-Will is the project's PhD student.
+William is the project's PhD student.
 They completed an undergraduate degree in Biological Science from the University of Oxford and an MSc in Plant Biodiversity and Taxonomy from the University of Edinburgh.
-Will's MSc project looked at the extent of hybridisation of Malus sylvestris (the crab apple) with Malus domestica (the domesticated apple) in Scotland and northern England.
+William's MSc project looked at the extent of hybridisation of Malus sylvestris (the crab apple) with Malus domestica (the domesticated apple) in Scotland and northern England.

 Sylvia is a secondary supervisor to the project and a lecturer at the University of York.
 Sylvia is a systems ecologist with research interests that include fluxes in ecosystems.